stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 ### <a name="section_login"></a>Logging in and getting started on the aidlngs01 server

+This section describes how to login to the aidlngs01 server, hosted at [CSU](http://www.colostate.edu).
+This will not be that useful for folks not at CSU.

 First, you'll need to login to the `aidlngs01` server.
 On a MacOS computer, open the Terminal app and enter:

 ```